-The battle of Crete turned on the first large-scale deployment of paratroopers in a field of war/conflict - by Nazi Germany against the Allies (Australian, NZ, British and Greek soldiers, as well as Cretan farmers, police and townsfolk).
+This battle – following the fall of Greece to the Axis powers the month before – turned on the first large-scale deployment of paratroopers ever seen, and the first mainly airborne invasion in a field of war/conflict.
+It was carried out by Nazi Germany against the Allies, which included Australian, NZ, British and Greek soldiers, as well as Cretan farmers, police and townsfolk.

 German airborne troops descended *en masse* from fly-over aircraft to secure Cretan airfields and strips so supplies and reinforcements could be flown in to escalate the German ground offensive.